 - By varying the value of resistance, we can vary the torque of the motor.

-- Wound rotor induction motor can start its operation by the less starting current, by introducing higher resistance (R) in the rotor circuitry, when the motor rushes, the resistance (R) can be reduced.
+- A wound-rotor induction motor can start its operation with less starting current by introducing higher resistance (R) in the rotor circuitry.
+When the motor runs, the resistance (R) can be reduced.

 Types of Induction Motor

-- There are two main types of induction motors one is single-phase induction motor and the second is a three-phase induction motor.
+There are two main types of induction motors: one is a single-phase induction motor, and the second is a three-phase induction motor.

-- Single-phase motor has a single-phase winding this winding is wound on the stating part of motor and its cage winding is wound on the motor’s rotating part which is rotor.
+A single-phase motor has a single-phase winding; this winding is wound on the stator part of the motor, and its cage winding is wound on the motor’s rotating part, which is the rotor.

 Three-Phase Induction Motor

-- Three-phase motors are a self-start and as we studied in a single-phase induction motor article it need capacitors to start its operation.
+Three-phase motors are self-starting, and as we studied in a single-phase induction motor article, they need capacitors to start their operation.

-- In our industries and household, 3 phase induction motors are used.
+In our industries and households, 3-phase induction motors are used.

-- This motor is further divided into 2 types first one squirrel cage and other is wound rotor.
+This motor is further divided into 2 types: the first is squirrel-cage, and the other is wound-rotor.

-- Squirrel cage motors are generally used due to their rugged construction and simplest enterprise.
+Squirrel cage motors are generally used due to their rugged construction and simpler design.

 Induction Motor Features

-- The assembly of the induction motor is very simplest.
+The assembly of the induction motor is very simple.

-- It is a less costly motor and its repairing cost is very less.
+It is a less costly motor, and its repairing cost is very low.

-- It is highly reliable and has an adequately higher ability.
+It is highly reliable and has a significantly higher ability.

 Applications of Induction Motor

-- There is a lot of application of induction motors.
+There are a lot of applications of induction motors.
 It is the most commonly used motor in our houses and industries.

 Induction Motor Advantages

-- There are many advantages of the induction motor which is mentioned here in detailed.
+There are many advantages of the induction motor, which is mentioned here in detail.

 Less Cost: